Persona 4: Music

 The game's original score was primarily composed, arranged, and produced by Shoji Meguro.
 The soundtrack features songs with vocals by Shihoko Hirata, whom Meguro felt was able to meet the range of emotion needed for the soundtrack, with the lyrics being written by Reiko Tanaka.
 Meguro was given a rough outline of the game's plot and worked on the music in the same manner and simultaneously with the development of the story and spoken dialog, starting with the overall shape of the songs and eventually working on the finer details.
 According to Meguro, the songs "Pursuing My True Self" and "Reach Out to the Truth" were composed to reflect the inner conflicts of the game's main characters; the former song, used as the opening theme, helped to set an understanding of the characters' conflicts, while the latter, used in battle sequences, emphasized the "strength of these characters to work through their internal struggles."
 The "Aria of the Soul" theme used in the Velvet Room, a concept common to all the Persona games, remained relatively unchanged, with Meguro believing "the shape of the song had been well-defined" from previous games.
 Composers Atsushi Kitajoh and Ryota Kozuka also contributed music for the game.
 Kitajoh, who had previously written music for Atlus with Growlanser VI and Trauma Center: New Blood, contributed four themes to Persona 4, while Kozuka wrote the "Theme of Junes".

 Persona 4s two-disc soundtrack was released in Japan by Aniplex on July 23, 2008.
 The soundtrack was also released in North America.
 The side A of the soundtrack is the bonus disc packaged with each game, while side B of the soundtrack was part of Amazon.com's exclusive Persona 4 Social Link Expansion Pack.
 Similarly to Persona 3, a "Reincarnation" album, titled Never More, was released in Japan on October 26, 2011, featuring full length cuts of the game's vocal tracks and extended mixes of some of the instrumental tracks.
 Never More made it to the top of both the Oricon Weekly Album Charts and Billboards Japan Top Albums chart for the week of its release, selling nearly 27,000 copies.

+Release

+Persona 4 was released in Japan on July 10, 2008 with a The Best version released on August 5, 2010.
+The Korean version was released by Sony Computer Entertainment Korea on October 31, 2008.
+The game was released in North America on December 9, 2008 with a soundtrack CD with select tracks from the game.